Dunja Ilić: Controversies

-At the very beginning of her career in March 2010, she performed the song Seks, smrt, pare, moć i slava on Košava television, appearing in the clothes of a nun and at one point lifted her dress to reveal her panties and halter top.
+At the very beginning of her career in March 2010, she performed the song "Seks, smrt, pare, moć i slava" on Košava television, appearing in the clothes of a nun and at one point lifted her dress to reveal her panties and halter top.
 Then she caused general chaos in the public because many considered that move to be blasphemy, which Dunja immediately denied, saying that it was dedicated to girls who present themselves as "saints" and think the most about those 5 things that Dunja sang in the song.

 In 2012, news broke that Dunja had converted to Islam.

 Dunja was arrested in 2013 because she crashed a car in the Belgrade neighborhood of Senjak, which she was driving while drunk.
 She then hit a parked car with her Audi, the wheel of which came off due to the force of the impact.
 The police determined that she had more than two parts per thousand of alcohol in her blood.

-On August 30, 2014, Dunja Ilić married Saša Grujić from Vranje and after twelve days of married life she decided to divorce.
+On 30 August 2014, Dunja Ilić married Saša Grujić from Vranje and, after twelve days of married life, they divorced.

 Ilić admitted that she was being treated for drugs and alcohol.
 She got so drunk several times that she ended up on a gastric lavage:

 "The treatment was terribly difficult, as is any isolation.
 The crises were terrible, painful both mentally and physically.
 It is an indescribable feeling of helplessness".

-In 2017, Dunja was brutally beaten in Priština, where she lived at the time.
+In 2017, Dunja was brutally beaten in Pristina, where she lived at the time.
 She posted photos on her Facebook profile where she is posing bloody, scratched and disheveled.
 She claimed that she was beaten because she was defending Serbia.

-On September 19, 2019, Dunja went live on Instagram and told her followers that she was going to die in half an hour because she drank a few pills with alcohol.
+On 19 September 2019, Dunja went live on Instagram and told her followers that she was going to die in half an hour because she drank a few pills with alcohol.
 Dunja's boyfriend at the time called an ambulance and the doctors managed to save her life.
 She later said in an interview that it was a moment of helplessness and that she would never think of taking her own life again.